GoogleChrome/web.dev/src/site/content/en/blog/javascript-and-google-search-io-2019/index.md

 ## Choose the right rendering strategy for your web app

 The default rendering strategy for single-page apps today is client-side rendering.
-The HTML loads the JavaScript which generates the content in the browser as it executes.
+The HTML loads the JavaScript, which then generates the content in the browser as it executes.

 <figure class="w-figure">
   <img src="spa-kittens.png" alt="A code box showing HTML that loads some scripts.
 A screenshot of a web page on mobile that shows placeholder images while loading the actual content.">